 “As a very small nonprofit, we don’t have other sources of funding for engaging with soil health policy and as far as we know, no other organizations are currently advocating for this policy in Kansas.
 Without this funding we likely would not be doing advocacy and education in this area.”

 - Kansas Rural Center

-Resources provided by the Network supported farmer organizing activities that contributed to the passage of the following healthy soils and climate bills or budget allocations in 2022:
+Resources provided by the Network supported farmer organizing activities that contributed to the advancement of the following healthy soils policies, programs and funding in 2023: